veo-labs/openveo-plugin-generator/docs/structure.md

 # Structure
-When generated, the plugin's structure should look like :
+When generated, the plugin's structure should look like:

 ```
 .